Ultimate Atlanta Real Estate Investing Guide for 2026

 Atlanta Real Estate Investing Market Overview

-Over the most recent ten-year period, the population growth rate in Atlanta has a yearly average of .
-By comparison, the average rate at the same time was for the total state, and nationwide.
+Over the most recent ten years, the population growth rate in Atlanta has an annual average of .
+By comparison, the average rate at the same time was for the entire state, and nationally.

-The overall population growth rate for Atlanta for the last 10-year cycle is , in contrast to for the state and for the country.
+The entire population growth rate for Atlanta for the last 10-year period is , compared to for the whole state and for the United States.

-During the previous ten years, the yearly growth rate for homes in Atlanta averaged .
-The yearly appreciation tempo in the state averaged .
-Across the US, property value changed annually at an average rate of .
+During the last ten years, the annual appreciation rate for homes in Atlanta averaged .
+During this cycle, the annual average appreciation rate for home values for the state was .
+Throughout the country, property prices changed annually at an average rate of .

 Atlanta Real Estate Investing Highlights